Paul-Ryan/golfout/readme.md

 Users progress through levels of increasing difficulty by attempting to shoot and catch the ball the to reach a hole in the fewest number of bounces to clear a level.

-Each time the ball hits a wall or the paddle there is an accompanying visual and audio experience, which will be cool, but the users score goes up by one.
+Each time the ball hits a wall or the paddle there is an accompanying visual and audio experience, which will be cool, but the users score goes up by one, which will be bad.

 ## Functionality & MVP